codezonediitj/pydatastructs/README.md

 Guidelines
 ----------

 We recommend you to introduce yourself on our [gitter channel](https://gitter.im/codezoned2017/Lobby).
-You can include the courses you have taken relevant to data strucutres and algorithms, some projects, prior experience, this will help us to allocate you issues with suitable difficulty.
+You can include the courses you have taken relevant to data strucutres and algorithms, some projects, prior experience, in your introduction.
+This will help us to allocate you issues of suitable difficulty.

 Please follow the rules and guidelines given below,